Surajhub21/CoQuaAI/README.md

 You can contribute by:

 - Adding new SOLID rules
-- Improving AI prompts
+- Improving Spring context analysis
-- Enhancing report generation
+- Enhancing architecture validation
-- Optimizing analysis performance
+- Optimizing parser performance
 - Writing documentation

 ---